brisberg/spindle/docs/Dev Notes.md

 Clean appears to be remove the output directory for some reason.
 Tweego fails if the output directory doesn't exist, as I suppose it can't perform those actions on it's own.
 This wasn't required before, when generateHeader would create the output dir.

 Still need to make sure that the headerfile is being created.

+Update 12/7/20:

+Actually the above is not necessary.
+Gulp can be invoked programatically by simple requesting and then invoking the task directly.
+There is no need to execute gulp in a child process.